simduchaine/nancybilodeau-corpo/data_en/home/magnet.md

 ---
-title: Company performance is the sum of the performance of its employees multiplied by their synergy
+title: A company's performance is equal to its employees' performance multiplied by their synergy

 ---

-Sign up to discover the key elements of a wellness program that will help your employees surpass themselves
+Sign up to discover the key elements of a good wellness program that will help your employees thrive